mpolednik/mpolednik.github.io/_posts/2017-01-05-virtio-blk-vs-virtio-scsi.md

 ## Introduction

 KVM and QEMU support two paravirtualized storage backends: the older virtio-blk and more modern virtio-scsi.
 Fully emulated devices are not in scope of this post as their performance is subpar<sup>[1]</sup> and shouldn't be used except for compatibility purposes -- like CD-ROMs.
 We won't focus on the fine grained difference between virtio-blk and virtio-scsi.
 Why?
 You can find multiple benchmarks and comparisons online<sup>[2]</sup><sup>[3]</sup><sup>[4]</sup>.
-The idea is to go over the high-level difference between the backends as our main focus is determining suitability in enterprise deployments managed by [oVirt](http://www.ovirt.org/).
+The idea is to go over the high-level difference between the backends as our main focus is to determine the suitability in enterprise deployments managed by [oVirt](http://www.ovirt.org/).

 How is virtio-blk different from virtio-scsi?
 Let's begin with the architecture.